-Clear Plastic Ticket - scratch tickets are printed on a transparent, recyclable plastic stock with all the security layers offered on regular paper tickets.
-The tickets are perforated and can be distributed normally via scratch ticket dispensers and through self-service ticket vending machines.
+Clear Plastic Ticket - scratch tickets can be printed on a transparent, recyclable plastic stock with all the security layers offered on regular paper tickets.
+The tickets are perforated and can be distributed normally via scratch ticket dispensers and through self-service equipment.
 The clear ticket provides a new look and feel and expands design options for scratch ticket games.
+The Texas Lottery introduced its first clear plastic ticket in FY 2020.
+The \$5 holiday game, Merry Money, was introduced on November 4, 2019.